Experienced DUI Defense Representation

 - Must have a letter recommendation from the court district you live in

 According to a recent survey on the most dangerous states for drunken driving, North Dakota came in first.
-This has led to stricter DUI laws in ND, which means you can get arrested even if you’re BAC was below the legal limit.
+This has led to stricter DUI laws in ND, which means you can get arrested even if your BAC was below the legal limit.
 An officer has the right to arrest you if you display any signs that makes them think you may be driving under the influence.
 In fact, as soon as an officer sees a driver driving suspiciously, they start making their case against them.
-Our criminal defense attorneys have the experience and knowledge to effectively persuade prosecutors that charges should be reduced or simply dismissed.
+Our criminal defense attorneys have the experience and knowledge to take on these charges.